RCIC-UCI-Public/rcs3-docs/docs/source/installation/sysadmin.rst

 localized configuration, and the *crontab* for the root user running inside the container.
 The image default is :fname:`RCS3_ROOT=/.rcs3`.

-:ref:`More Details <cloudadmin ready>` on running under Singularity or Docker are provided in the cloudadmin's setup
+:ref:`More Details <cloudadmin ready>` on running under Singularity or Docker are provided in the :silver:`cloudadmin`'s setup.

-Mapping Persistent Storage
+1.1 Map Persistent Storage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 A Docker image is both stateless and read-only.
-This means that when stopped and then restarted, it behaves as if the the image has been reinstalled from scratch.
+This means that when stopped and then restarted, it behaves as if the image has been reinstalled from scratch.
 This means that any configuration to define the backup must be held in *persistent* storage.
 This is a folder that is mapped to a certain path in the Docker image.
 There are three "volume mappings" required:

-1. The folder of the data to be backed up (e.g., ``/volume1``)
-2. A folder to hold the backup configuration (Git clone of the rcs3 repository)
+1. A folder to hold the backup configuration (for git checkout of the rcs3 repository)
-3. A folder to hold the crontab for the container's root user
+2. A folder to hold the crontab for the container's root user
+3. A folder of the data to be backed up (e.g., :fname:`/volume1`)

-For brevity, it is assumed that before you start the container for the  very first time
+For brevity, it is assumed that before you start the container for the very first time you will create these folders using your favorite method on your system:

-1. ``/backup-config`` is an **existing** (empty) folder to hold the backup configuration
+1. :fname:`/backup-config` is an **existing** (empty) folder to hold the backup configuration
-2. ``/backup-config/crontab`` is an **existing** (empty) folder to hold the crontab
+2. :fname:`/backup-config/crontab` is an **existing** (empty) folder to hold the crontab

-Create these folders using your favorite method on your system

-At the command line, you can use the docker run command to map the above volumes appropriately and get an interactive shell prompt:
+At the command line, you can use the ``docker run`` command to map the above volumes appropriately and get an interactive shell prompt.
+The command here is broken into separate lines for
+readability:

 .. _sysadmin docker shell:

 .. parsed-literal::

-   **docker run -it --volume /volume1:/volume1 --volume /backup-config:/.rcs3 --volume /backup-config/crontab:/var/spool/cron rcs3uci/rcs3-rocky8 /bin/bash**
+   **docker run -it \\
+              --volume /volume1:/volume1 \\
+              --volume /backup-config:/.rcs3 \\
+              --volume /backup-config/crontab:/var/spool/cron \\
+              rcs3uci/rcs3-rocky8 /bin/bash**
    :bluelight:`RCS3 Docker />`   # you should see this Docker prompt

-* The first ``--volume`` map makes your real data available to the container
+| 1 :sup:`st` ``--volume`` map makes your real data available to the container
-* The second ``--volume`` map provides the space for the git repository and configuration (``/.rcs3``)
+| 2 :sup:`nd` ``--volume`` map provides the space for the git repository and configuration (maps to :fname:`/.rcs3`)
-* The third ``--volume`` map provides the space for the crontab configuration (``/var/spool/cron``)
+| 3 :sup:`rd` ``--volume`` map provides the space for the crontab configuration (maps to :fname:`/var/spool/cron`)

 When you type ``exit`` at the :bluelight:`RCS3 Docker />` prompt, the container will stop running.

 .. note::
-     Examples in this guide will assume that you are using our Docker image running under either Singularity or Docker and that you have mapped a persistent storage areas into the path
+     Examples in this guide will assume that you are using our Docker image running under either Singularity or Docker and that you have mapped a persistent storage areas into the path.

 2. Clone the rcs3 repository
 ----------------------------